Andreas Frick, Ph.D.

-Frick obtained a Ph.D. in neuroscience at the Max-Planck-Institut für Psychiatrie and the Technische Universität München (Munich, Germany).
-He performed his postdoctoral research with Daniel Johnston (Baylor College of Medicine, Houston, Texas), followed by a research group leader position at the Max Planck Institute for Medical Research, headed by Nobel Laureate Bert Sakmann, Heidelberg, Germany.
+He obtained a Ph.D. in neuroscience at the Max Planck Institute for Psychiatry and the Technical University of Munich (Germany).
+He performed his postdoctoral research with Daniel Johnston at Baylor College of Medicine (Houston, Texas), followed by a research group leader position at the Max Planck Institute for Medical Research (Heidelberg, Germany), headed by Nobel Laureate Bert Sakmann.